 - Account executives (AEs) are in constant communication with potential and existing clients, so they also benefit from a software that automates the process of keeping track of every customer interaction.

-What Are Some of the Leading Sales Engagement Vendors?
+Some of the Leading Sales Engagement Platforms

 Sales engagement software allows users to connect various communication software and sales tools into one streamlined sales platform.
-A typical sales engagement platform enables users to interconnect email, content management systems, phone conversations, CRMs, and other sales tools.
+A typical sales engagement platform enables users to interconnect email, content management systems, phone conversations, CRMs, and other tools.
 This allows them to house all customer data and communication in one central location, making prospecting and engagement with customers more efficient, streamlined, and personal.

 These are some of the top sales engagement platforms: